LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 - Issue 49418: When exporting, include any query parameters from model
 - Issue 49602: Update wording in audit settings help tip
+- Issues 49634 and 49629: Update behavior for saved views that include query filters

 ### version 3.18.1
 *Released*: 9 February 2024